 - Official transcripts from all previous colleges/universities

-The Nursing Administration track admits students for both fall and spring semesters.
+The Nursing Administration track admits students in the fall semester.
 The application is open from September 1 until February 1.
-For a Spring Semester start, please contact the Graduate Academic Advisor.

 Fall Semester Start

-- Part-time: Completion in three years over eight semesters
+- Options: Completion in four years over eight semesters (one course per semester)

 For More Information Contact